Taylor, James, Jr.

 This is probably James Taylor from Greene Co, TN who married Hannah Isbell.

-Probable home in Aug 7, 1820: Franklin Co, TN (only some matching children's ages and some missing)
+Possible home in Aug 7, 1820: Franklin Co, TN (only some matching children's ages and some missing; probably NOT him)

 2m10-15, m16-25, m>45, 2f<10, 2f10-15, f26-44